Karpt221/admin-dashboard/README.md

 # admin-dashboard
-I created this project to practice grid templating
+I created this project to practice grid layout